-- The students can understand the scope and importance of Agriculture in Indian economy. - To know about the basic knowledge of crop adaption, distribution, classification and economic importance of various crops including Soils and agricultural seasons - Basic knowledge about tillage and modern concepts of tillage. - To know about the cropping and farming system definitions and concepts . - To know about the characteristics and classification of weed- weed dissemination, principles and methods of weed management and Integrated Weed Management (IWM), Practices
+- The students can understand the scope and importance of Agriculture in Indian economy. - To know about the basic knowledge of crop adaption, distribution, classification and economic importance of various crops including Soils and agricultural seasons - Basic knowledge about tillage and modern concepts of tillage. - To know about the cropping and farming system definitions and concepts . - To know about the characteristics and classification of weed- weed dissemination, principles and methods of weed management and Integrated Weed Management (IWM), Practices - •

-- Unit I : Introduction : Agriculture- Definition, Art, Science and Business of crop production- Scope of Agriculture in India and Tamil Nadu- Importance of Agriculture in Indian economy- Branches of Agriculture- Crop Improvement, Crop management, Crop protection and social sciences- History and Development of scientific Agriculture in World and India- National and International Institutions/ Centres on Agricultural research- Agronomy- Definition-- Relationship with other disciplines- Role of an Agronomist. - Unit II : Crop adaptation and distribution: Agronomic classification of crops- Their economic importance- Major crops of India and Tamil Nadu- adaptation and distribution.
+- Unit I : Introduction : Agriculture- Definition, Art, Science and Business of crop production- Scope of Agriculture in India and Tamil Nadu- Importance of Agriculture in Indian economy- Branches of Agriculture- Crop Improvement, Crop management, Crop protection and social sciences- History and Development of scientific Agriculture in World and India- National and International Institutions/ Centres on Agricultural research- Agronomy- Definition- Relationship with other disciplines- Role of an Agronomist. - Unit II : Crop adaptation and distribution: Agronomic classification of crops- Their economic importance- Major crops of India and Tamil Nadu- adaptation and distribution.
 Factors affecting crop production Internal (Genetic factors) and External (Environmental) factors affecting crop production.
-Soils of India and Tamil Nadu Agriculture seasons of India and Tamil Nadu. - Unit III: Tillage and Basic field operations: Principles and practices of Agricultural operations- Tillage and Tilth- Characteristics of good tilth- Objectives of Tillage- Types of tillage Primary and Secondary tillage and Intercultural operations- Implements and tools various agricultural operations- Preparatory cultivation- After cultivation- Gap filling and Thinning- Modern concepts of Tillage- seeds and sowing- seed treatment- Nursery and Transplanting- Harvesting, threshing, drying and storage - Unit IV: Cropping systems and Farming systems: Definition- Systems of farming- Wet land, Garden land and Dry land farming systems- factors affecting choice of crop and varieties- Types of cropping systems- Mono cropping, Multiple cropping, Inter cropping, Mixed cropping, sequential cropping and Multi-tier cropping- Crop rotation- definition and advantages- Integrated Farming System (IFS)- Definition and Types of IFS- Wet, Garden and Dry land farming system- Organic farming and Precision farming- Definition, concepts and its advantages
+Soils of India and Tamil Nadu Agriculture seasons of India and Tamil Nadu. - Unit III : Tillage and Basic field operations: Principles and practices of Agricultural operations- Tillage and Tilth- Characteristics of good tilth- Objectives of Tillage-Types of tillage Primary and Secondary tillage and Intercultural operations-Implements and tools various agricultural operations- Preparatory cultivation-After cultivation- Gap filling and Thinning- Modern concepts of Tillage- seeds and sowing- seed treatment- Nursery and Transplanting- Harvesting , threshing , drying and storage

-Unit V: Weed management: Definition- Classification of weeds- characteristics of weeds- Dissemination of weeds- Harmful and beneficial effects of weeds- Critical period of crop- weed competition- Principles of weed management-Methods of weed management- Cultural (mechanical, cropping and competition), chemical and biological methods- organic weed control methods- Formulations- Mode of action- Time and methods of application- control of invasive weeds- Integrated weed management (IWM) - Definition and practices
+- Unit IV : Weed management: Definition- Classification of weeds- characteristics of weeds- Dissemination of weeds- Harmful and beneficial effects of weeds- Critical period of crop- weed competition- Principles of weed management-Methods of weed management- Cultural (mechanical, cropping and competition), chemical and biological methods- organic weed control methods- Formulations- Mode of action- Time and methods of application- control of invasive weeds- Integrated weed management (IWM) Definition and practices. - Unit V : Agricultural Meteorology: Definition of Meteorology -Agro-climatology-Weather and Climate-Factors affecting weather and climate- Scope of Agricultural Meteorology-Monsoons of India Rainfall and its distribution in India and Tamil Nadu Agro climatic zones of India and Tamil Nadu- Agro ecological zones.

-SEMESTER I 220AEV0104 PRINCIPLES OF AGRONOMY- 2 CREDITS PRACTICAL SCHEDULE
+SEMESTER I 24OAVV1104- PRINCIPLES OF AGRONOMY AND AGRICULTURAL METEOROLOGY- 1 CREDITS

 - 1. Identification of crops in wetland system of farming. - 2.
 Identification of garden land and dry land system of farming. - 3.
 Identification of tillage implements and acquiring skill in tillage operation. - 4.
 Identification of seeds of various field crops. - 5.
 Practicing nursery bed preparation for low land and upland crops. - 6.
 Practicing different methods of sowing and other cultivation practices in field crops. - 7.
 Practicing harvesting and processing of important crops. - 8.
 Practicing of different cropping systems and farming systems. - 9.
 Calculating the growth and the yield components of major crops. - 10.
 Identification of weeds in wet, garden land and dry land areas. - 11.
 Acquiring skill in mechanical and cultural methods of weed control, use of tools and implements. - 12.
 Practicing the methods of application of herbicide for different field crops weeds - 13.
-Practicing the methods of application of herbicide for different perennial, invasive and water weeds . - 14.
+Visit and study of Agro meteorological observatory. - 14.
 Final Practical Examination.